-While earlier in the trip consumption was very high at over 800 watts per mile, the average over the whole 130 trip turned out to be 425 watts per mile which was a total consumption of 59 kWh.
+While earlier in the trip, consumption was very high at over 800 watts per mile, the average over the whole 130-mile trip turned out to be 425 watts per mile, which was a total consumption of 59 kWh.

 However, that figure is below the general estimated consumption of the Tesla Model Y towing of 560 watts per mile.

-Tesla Model Y Features and Reviews
+Tesla Model Y Features & Reviews

-Above we’ve looked at the towing capabilities and towing range of the Tesla Model Y. Here, I wanted to reference a few reviews of the general features/capabilities of the car.
+Above, we’ve looked at the towing capabilities and towing range of the Tesla Model Y. Here, I wanted to reference a few reviews of the general features/capabilities of the car.

-The first review below from Kelly Blue Book does a good job of concisely covering the key benefits of the Tesla Model Y over its smaller sibling the Model 3.
+The first review below from Kelly Blue Book does a good job of concisely covering the key benefits of the Tesla Model Y over its smaller sibling, the Model 3.

 That can make accessing functions such as climate control more fiddly than providing dedicated buttons.
 However, as can be seen in the Electric Road Trip video above, that large screen can come in very handy for visibility when towing for hooking up the hitch etc.

 The next video below is a 2-month ownership review of the Tesla Model Y from Ben and Jennie Sullins.
-They have owned a Tesla Model S, X, 3 and now the Y.
+They have owned a Tesla Model S, X, 3, and now the Y.

-From the video above you can see they have experienced some fit & finish issues with the car, which has been generally reported and is an area where Tesla still has room for improvement.
+From the video above, you can see they have experienced some fit & finish issues with the car, which has been generally reported and is an area where Tesla still has room for improvement.

-I do also think the Model Y for its size and towing capacity is really hitting that ‘sweet spot’ of being big enough but not too large that manoeuvring and parking start to become an issue in some cases.
+I do also think the Model Y, for its size and towing capacity, is really hitting that ‘sweet spot’ of being big enough but not too large that manoeuvring and parking start to become an issue in some cases.

 It is important to note the Tesla Model Y (and Model 3) can take advantage of Tesla Supercharger V3 250kW chargers.

 When it comes to towing, bearing in mind the average range reduction of 50%, getting charge into the car as fast a possible is important.

 My Thoughts On The Tesla Model Y…

-As I’ve stated above, personally if I was going to tow with the Model Y I would choose the official tow package to gain access to the official Tesla towing software updates I’m pretty sure are going to be coming in the future.
+As I’ve stated above, personally, if I were going to tow with the Model Y, I would choose the official tow package to gain access to the official Tesla towing software updates I’m pretty sure are going to be coming in the future.

-Currently, you cannot add the trailers height/width into the satellite navigation for it to choose a suitable route, but I expect that update to be coming.
+Currently, you cannot add the trailer’s height/width into the satellite navigation for it to choose a suitable route, but I expect that update to be coming.